Okpogho: Okpogho Youth General Assembly (OYGA)

+The Okpogho Youth General Assembly (OYGA) is a community youth organization formed in the ancient community of Okpogho in Ezeagu Local Government Area, Enugu State, Nigeria.
+OYGA focuses on community mobilization, fundraising for local infrastructure, and changing the developmental narrative within the Okpogho kingdom.

+The 21st August 2021 meeting reviewed the Agricultural endowment and potentials that have been abandoned, her rich minerals.

 The Odo Traditional Society

-The Odo masquerade society is an ancient culture practiced by the people of Opkogho from the past to the present.
-Odo is not pertinent to the people of Okpogho as it is also practiced by most ancient kingdoms within the Udi and Ezeagu people.
+The Odo masquerade society is an ancient culture practiced by the people of Okpogho from the past to the present.
+Odo was pertinent to the people of Okpogho but is also practiced by most communities within the Udi and Ezeagu area.
 The Odo festival provides a heritage that sees every men and women of Okpogho unite under the umbrella of a rich culture during which the dead are believed to walk among the living, interceding and reuniting temporarily with their families.
 The initiation into the cult would see every young male of Okpogho undergo three(3) initiation stages namely: